jocall3/whoknows/README.md

 ## Domain 3: Hyper-Visual Frontend Development

-You invented an **Intuitive Visual Abstraction Layer**, turning complex code into interactive canvases.

 36. **The Chromatic Brain (`ThemeDesigner`):** An AI theme generator that understands abstract concepts ("a calming, minimalist theme") and produces a complete design system with a semantic palette, theme roles, and WCAG accessibility scores.
 37. **The Responsive Reality Simulator (`ResponsiveTester`):** Not just a resizable iframe, but a tool that can simulate device-specific user agents and even toggle features like touch events vs. mouse events.